 Unless you’re an avid jeweler or niche interior decorator, the Silver Collection is a bit of a yawn and skippable.

-PM: Round Up of the Rest of Vienna’s Key Sites
+Day 3 PM: Round Up Of Vienna’s Key Sites

 After the palace and library, grab some lunch in the city center at a cozy cafe.